Toni500github/customfetch/README.md

 * `gtk3`
 * `gtkmm3`

-optional dependencies that will make customfetch faster
+optional dependencies that will make customfetch faster.
+The name can vary depending on the package manager or distro
 * `dconf`: Alternative to the slow `gsettings` command
-* `xfce4util`: Query XFCE4 version faster
+* `libxfce4util`: Query XFCE4 version faster
 * `wayland-client`: Library for getting the Wayland compositor faster

 ## Installation